EKS Default Namespace Deletion Incident Response Guide

 automated:

-prune: false # Prevent auto-deletion of critical resources
+prune: false # Prevent automatic deletion of critical resources

 syncOptions: